Parks and pedestrian areas have common characteristics that make them difficult to manage:

 Designed for outdoor conditions, in natural or urban environments.

-Attendance data is not just a final indicator.
-It structures your organization, secures your spaces, and documents what's really going on there.
+Attendance data is more than a final indicator.
+It structures your operations, secures your spaces and documents what is really happening on the ground.

-Plan maintenance, adjust teams, predict critical moments, identify underused areas.
+Plan maintenance, adjust staffing, anticipate peak moments and identify underused areas.

-Understand rhythms, prevent overloads, anticipate conflicts of use, better size interventions.
+Understand usage rhythms, prevent overcrowding, anticipate conflicts between users and right-size interventions.

-Measure attractiveness, support financing applications, objectify the impact of a development, follow an action plan.
+Measure site attractiveness, support funding applications, quantify the impact of a development project and track an action plan over time.

-Understanding peak times, troughs and the seasonality of uses allows you to adjust maintenance, teams and schedules.
-Counting also reveals the impact of a specific layout or animation.
+Understanding peak times, quiet periods and seasonal patterns helps you adjust maintenance, staffing and schedules.
+Counting also reveals the impact of a new layout or activation.

-Pedestrian flows show the real attractiveness of a street, regardless of how it feels.
-They help document a revitalization project, analyze a before-and-after work, or support a funding request.
+Footfall data reveals the real attractiveness of a street, regardless of how it feels.
+It helps document a revitalisation project, assess a before-and-after, or support a funding application.

-Even in areas where users stay for a long time, access can be measured to monitor the evolution of attendance, detect moments of saturation and better size public tranquility.
+Even in areas where users linger, footfall at access points can be measured to track attendance trends, detect saturation moments and plan public space management accordingly.

-Neighborhood events strongly change flows.
-The measurement helps to size teams, anticipate peaks and understand the real impact of these activities on urban life.
+Local events significantly alter footfall patterns.
+Measurement helps right-size teams, anticipate peaks and understand the real impact of these activities on urban life.

 Choose the solution that fits your needs